bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/get-started.md

 ### Send BAND token via IBC Transfer

-With BandChain built based on the Cosmos-SDK, we also allow interaction with our data oracle through **Cosmos Inter-Blockchain-Communication protocol, [`IBC`]**, which connects other compatible blockchain chains to request data from BandChain.
+With BandChain built based on the Cosmos-SDK, we also allow interaction with our data oracle through **Cosmos Inter-Blockchain-Communication protocol, [`IBC`]**, which connects other compatible blockchains to request data from BandChain.

 To send BAND tokens through IBC Protocol, we will use [`MsgTransfer`] as a method to represents a message to send coins from one account to another between ICS20 enabled chains.
 See ICS spec [here](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer).